 Kiteboarding beginners and riders suffering from back pain tend to prefer seat harnesses because they fit around the hips and offer a lower hook point.

-Despite its diaper style, the seat harness is the original kite harness, and it is still used by advanced kite athletes in speed and long-distance races because of its lower center of gravity they provide.
+Despite its diaper style, the seat harness is the original kite harness, and it is still used by advanced kite athletes in speed and long-distance races because of the lower center of gravity they provide.

-Waist harnesses offer a much freer riding experience and will let your legs move more in the water and while performing tricks and maneuvers.
+Waist harnesses offer a much freer riding experience and will let your legs move more in the water while performing tricks and maneuvers.